Ananya-Joshi/AutoPrompt/README.md

 Using Synthetic Persona Generation to Improve Prompt Responses

-I spent a few hours using GPT to generate synthetic personas and their relevant documents, and asked the personas to compare their prompt results with one that had context from their documents (AutoPrompt).
+AutoPrompt uses GPT to generate synthetic personas and their relevant documents and asking the personas to compare their prompt results with one that had context from their documents.
 Here's a quick result from this approach with 79 personas.

 ![Results from Experiment 1](./assets/NLP4.png)

-From this, we had to investigate the possibility of over-fitting to under-represented personas so I ran two experiments to test that overfitting hypothesis over this prototype:
+From this, we had to investigate the possibility of over-fitting to under-represented personas and ran two experiments to test that overfitting hypothesis over this prototype:

 ![Results from Experiment 2](./assets/NLP5.png)